-Babies are tiny—so why do they need so much stuff—and space?
+Babies are tiny.
+So why do they need so much stuff—and space?

 It doesn’t have to be that way.
-In fact, with new guidelines from the American Academy of Pediatrics (AAP) suggesting that it’s best for baby when she sleeps in mama’s bedroom for at least the first 6 months, you have all the reason in the world to think small when it comes to your little one’s nursery.
+In fact, with new guidelines from the American Academy of Pediatrics (AAP) suggesting that it’s best for baby when she sleeps in mama’s bedroom for at least the first six months, you have all the reason in the world to think small when it comes to your little one’s nursery.

-We love these 7 small space solutions—
+We love these 7 small-space solutions:

-2. The walk-in-closet to tiny bedroom
+2. The walk-in closet to tiny bedroom

-If you’re lucky enough to have a truly walk-in closet (we’re jealous) then the nursery world is your oyster.
-There are a ton of ways you can create a sweet space for your little one (check out all the inspo here.)
+If you’re lucky enough to have a truly walk-in closet (we’re jealous), then the nursery world is your oyster.
+There are a ton of ways you can create a sweet space for your little one (check out all the inspo here).
 Try streamlined decor and light colors to make the space seem larger than it really is.

 3. The master bedroom nook

-4. The office-and-nursery combo
+4. The office-nursery combo